Westerham

 The area around Westerham boasts some of the best historic buildings including Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys.

-Cities to visit near Westerham include Canterbury.
+Parks to visit near Westerham include Victoria Gardens.

-There are a number of country parks near Westerham including Haysden Country Park, and Barton's Point Coastal Park.
+The area around Westerham boasts some of the best country parks including Haysden Country Park, and Barton's Point Coastal Park.

 Westerham History